macwoj/interview_prep/devops/networking.md

 ### Interview Highlight:
 > "TLS protects data in transit.
 I’ve configured mutual TLS between services and used tools like `openssl s_client` to debug cert issues and handshake failures."

+## Mutual TLS

+Mutual TLS (mTLS) is an extension of the standard TLS (Transport Layer Security) protocol that provides **two-way authentication** between a client and a server.

+### What Happens in Regular TLS
+- **Server Authentication**: The server presents its certificate to prove its identity to the client.
+- **Client Verification**: The client checks the server's certificate against trusted CAs (Certificate Authorities).

+### What Happens in Mutual TLS
+- **Client Authentication** is added:
+  - Server still presents its certificate.
+  - **Client also presents a certificate** to the server.
+  - The server validates the client's certificate (against its own list of trusted CAs).

+### Key Features
+- **Two-way trust**: Both sides verify each other’s identity.
+- **Certificates**: X.509 certificates are used for authentication.
+- **Encrypted channel**: All communication is encrypted, just like regular TLS.

+### Use Cases
+- Microservices communicating securely within a network
+- Zero-trust architectures
+- B2B APIs where client identity must be verified
+- Securing gRPC or Kafka endpoints

+### Benefits
+- Strong identity verification
+- Prevents impersonation and man-in-the-middle attacks
+- Fine-grained access control based on client identity

 ---

 ## 🔹 **HTTP (HyperText Transfer Protocol)**